EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

 \subsection{Proxemic Contraints Modeling}

-The personal space constraints are derived from many psychology works~\cite{ruggiero2017effect}.
-Personal space constraints are very important in social robotics, and emotion-guided navigation ~\cite{kirby2010social}.
-The comfort space constraints defined in~\cite{social5}, \cite{ruggiero2017effect}~describe the social norms that the robot must consider to not cause discomfort to people around it.
-The comfort space constraints described in \cite{ruggiero2017effect}, ~\cite{social5}, \cite{narayanan2020proxemo} does not consider the individuality of humans.
-Our method strives to capture the comfort space individuality among pedestrians.
+The personal space constraints are derived from prior works in psychology~\cite{ruggiero2017effect}.
+Personal space constraints are essential in social robotics and emotion-guided navigation ~\cite{kirby2010social}.
+The comfort space constraints defined in~\cite{social5}, \cite{ruggiero2017effect}~describe the social norms that the robot must consider not to cause discomfort to people around it.
+The comfort space constraints related in \cite{ruggiero2017effect}, ~\cite{social5}, \cite{narayanan2020proxemo} do not consider the individuality of pedestrians.
+On the other hand, our approach is able to capture the individuality of the comfort space for pedestrians.

-Our human personal space modeling is an adaptive spatial density function, similar to~\cite{VEGA201972}.
-In an arbitrary global map in space, a human, \textit{i}, is represented by position, orientation and emotion (from \ref{emotionRec}), $h_i = {(x_i, y_i, \theta_i, C_i)}^T$.
-Here $(x_i, y_i)$ represents the position of the human, $\theta_i$ represents the orientation, and $C_i$ represents the comfort space derived from emotion.
-The position coordinates from each human will be derived from the LiDAR coordinates after mapping detected humans from the camera frame to the LiDAR frame using projective geometry.
+Our pedestrian personal space modeling is an adaptive spatial density function, similar to~\cite{VEGA201972}.
+In an arbitrary global map in space, a pedestrian, \textit{i}, is represented by position, orientation, and emotion (from \ref{emotionRec}), $h_i = {(x_i, y_i, \theta_i, C_i)}^T$.
+Here $(x_i, y_i)$ represents the position of the pedestrian, $\theta_i$ represents the orientation, and $C_i$ represents the comfort space derived from emotion.
+The position coordinates from each pedestrian will be derived from the LiDAR coordinates after mapping detected pedestrians from the camera frame to the LiDAR frame using projective geometry.
 The orientation and emotion are derived from section \ref{emotionRec}.
 The view-group angle predicted by the model is used as the approximated orientation.
 The gaussian expression for personal space is defined by equation \ref{eqn:comfortgauss}.